Home | Blog Index | Blog Archives | Christianity & Faith Essays

 2018 Great Plains trip #3: quick summary

-I just returned home from Great Plains weather expedition #3 of the 2018 season, which ran from Sunday, May 27 to Saturday, June 2.
+I just returned home from Great Plains storm observing expedition #3 of the 2018 season, which ran from Sunday, May 27 to Saturday, June 2.
 This was an uncharacteristically long trip: 6 days and 5 nights, the most consecutive days I've been out since June of 2005.
 This was also a high-mileage expedition, covering ground in 7 states: Nebraska, Texas, Oklahoma, Kansas, Missouri, Colorado and Illinois.
 The trip was a good one despite the challenging pattern: I netted a total of 7 tornadoes and came away with some nice imagery and video.

 The long distance driving every day meant there was not enough time to post blog updates from the road (some nights I barely had time for a quick 4-5 hours of sleep).
 So, I have a lot of work to do in the days ahead to get images processed and video edited.
 Stay tuned for those!
 In the meantime, here is a quick summary of each day with a few highlights and teasers: